embarklabs/subspace/packages/docs/src/api.md

 2. `options` - `Object` (optional): Options used to initialize Subspace
 	- `dbFilename` - `String` (optional): Name of the database where the information will be stored (default `'subspace.db'`)
     - `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance.
 It's only used with HttpProviders (default: `undefined`.
 Obtains data every block using the average block time as an interval).
     - `refreshLastNBlocks` - Ignores last N blocks (from current block), stored in the local db and refresh them via a web3 subscription.
-Useful for possible reorgs (default: 12),
+Useful for possible reorgs (default: `12`),
     - `disableSubscriptions` - Subspace by default will attempt to use websocket subscriptions if the current provider supports them, otherwise it will use polling because it asumes the provider is an HttpProvider.
-This functionality can be disabled by passing true to this option. (default: undefined)
+This functionality can be disabled by passing true to this option. (default: `undefined`)
+    - `saveToDb` - `Boolean` (optional): Store events into a local database for faster data retrievals.  (default: `true`)
+    - `snapshot` - `String` (optional): URL of a `.json` file with a snapshot of the database that can be used to avoid retrieving all the events from scratch the first time the &ETH;app is used.

 ### `init()`